gvwilson/sensibleadventures/santas/santas.md

 the statue wasn't *that* remarkable.</sup>

 Finner took a deep breath, walked up to the door, and knocked.
-When nothing happened he knocked again.
+When nothing happened they knocked again.
 "Well that was a bust," they said aloud, secretly relieved.